 There are various ways to make reasonable guesses at the total amount of marijuana both grown and imported; if we extrapolate from amount of marijuana seized yearly (around 1100 metric tons) and assume that represents about 10% of the marijuana in the US, we can estimate about 11,000 metric tons of marijuana imported or produced domestically in the US each year.
 (That's 11.0 billion grams of marijuana, a figure that we'll need in just a minute.)

-That’s all well and good (and a sign of just how popular marijuana use has become), but the real question is how much revenue could be derived.
-This is another tricky one; we can’t tell for certain how much the use of marijuana will change if legalized.
-We might see a huge increase, the levels could stay steady, or use might even decrease (perhaps it won’t be ‘cool’ anymore).
+That’s all well and good (and a sign of just how popular marijuana, the various products such as Area 52's gummies, and other derivatives available has become), but the real question is how much revenue could be derived.
+This is another tricky one; we can't tell for certain how much the use of marijuana will change if legalized.
+We might see a huge increase, the levels could stay steady, or use might even decrease (perhaps it won't be ‘cool' anymore).
 A 2005 report by Jeffrey Miron of the Harvard School of Economics suggests that the government could generate tax revenue between $2.4 billion (if marijuana was taxed at rates comparable to most normal goods) to $6.7 billion (if taxed at similar rates to alcohol and tobacco).

 A much more optimistic estimate suggests using the entire premium currently commanded by drug dealers (the amount above the actual cost of production and distribution) as the tax rate, a nearly 400% rate of return for the government.
 This tax rate would be around $7 per half gram of marijuana, yielding a potential total tax revenue of $154 billion on the 11 billion grams of marijuana we estimated being sold in the US.
 (Assuming that (a) our assumptions about the amount of marijuana sold in the US currently are accurate, (b) that there is negligible effects on the amount of marijuana sold after legalization and taxation, and (c) that we can impose and collect taxes at that high of a level.)